Daniel-VDM/Intro-CS-projects/Data_Structure/README.md

 > This project was mostly an algorithm analysis project to see the efficiency of different hashing algorithms.
 Furthermore, I had to implement hashsets to make certain programs work.

 4) **Heap**
-> This program implements a Node (parent and child pointer) version of a Heap that had the same time complexity as an array based Heap.
+> This program implements a Node (parent and child pointer) version of a Heap that has the same time complexity as an array based Heap.

 5) **MST**
 > This program is able to take graphs and find their Minimum Spanning Trees.